cmalonzo/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 Gets or sets default share link role for fluid on OneDrive sites.

-Note: Although the values below may be viewable in Powershell, only View OR Edit may be set at this time.

 The valid values are:

 - Edit
-- View
 - LimitedEdit
 - LimitedView
 - ManageList